privacycg/CHIPS/README.md

 Partitioned cookies should also be hostname bound.
 This and the requirement partitioned cookies be sent over secure protocols makes partitioned cookies as close to origin-bound as possible.
-We also would like have user agents scope partitioned cookies by port as well, making them origin-scoped, but we think this requirement should only be enforced if/when [Origin-Bound Cookies](https://github.com/sbingler/Origin-Bound-Cookies) is enabled.
+We would like to have user agents scope partitioned cookies by port as well, making them origin-scoped, but we think this requirement should only be enforced if/when [Origin-Bound Cookies](https://github.com/sbingler/Origin-Bound-Cookies) is enabled.

 ### Only visible to the HTTP layer